BasicFalse/PrestigeStuff/README.md

 # PrestigeStuff
-using git instead of pastebin because better
+using git instead of pastebin cause better